Cliff Stoudt: Pittsburgh Steelers

 Stoudt was selected by the Pittsburgh Steelers in the fifth round (121st overall) of the 1977 NFL draft.
 Stoudt was the third-string quarterback to Terry Bradshaw from 1977 to 1979.
 At the time he set an NFL record, after spending the first 56 games of his career as an active roster member without appearing in an official game.

 In 1980, he became Bradshaw's backup.
 His first career start came against the Cleveland Browns.

+In 1981, Stoudt broke the ulna in his right arm after he tried to hit a strength tester machine in a Seattle bar but missed and hit a post instead.
+As a result, when Bradshaw broke his hand late in the season, third-stringer Mark Malone played the last three games instead of Stoudt.

-In 1983, he took over as the starter during Bradshaw's injury-plagued final season in 1983.
+In 1983, he took over as the starter during Bradshaw's injury-plagued final season.
 He led the Steelers to a 9–2 start, but the team melted down late in the season.
 Steeler fans, accustomed to Bradshaw's late game heroics, turned viciously on Stoudt.
 The Steelers won the AFC Central with a 10–6 record and stumbled into the playoffs, but were quickly dispatched by the Los Angeles Raiders.